encryptio/slime/PRODUCTION.md

 Do not use the "nobarrier"/"async" or other safety-destroying options when mounting filesystems to be used with slime.
-The performance benefit is nearly nothing, even if you have a battery-backed cache card (which will quickly respond to barrier requests internally.)
+The performance benefit is nearly nothing, even if you don't have a battery-backed cache card (which will quickly respond to barrier requests internally.)

 Each drive you want to manage should NOT be done through RAID, and should be